breezenz16-prog/breeze-clock-app/README.md

 - 📍 GPS location lock (50m from restaurant)
 - 🧪 Test mode for noor & seema accounts
 - Live clock-in status — 🟢 Currently Clocked In / ⚪ Not Clocked In
-- Fortnight timesheet view with dates & hours
+- Fortnight timesheet — Week 1 & Week 2 breakdown
+- Each shift shows date, clock in → clock out, and hours
+- Week subtotal and fortnight total in gold bar
 - Timesheet submission with "Are you sure?" confirmation
 - ✅ Staff can see Approved / ⏳ Pending status on submitted timesheets